AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 shared the fate of Origenism, and made its appearance in after ages only in connection with other heretical notions."

-**Kingsley** attributes the decadence and deterioration of the Alexandrine School and its doctrines and methods, to the abandonment of its intense activity, to the relinquishment of the grand enthusiasm for humanity that characterized Clement, Origen and their co-workers.
-He
+## Disappearance of the Truth.

-says: "Having no more Heathens to fight, they began fighting each other;
+Kingsley attributes the decadence and deterioration of the Alexandrine School and its doctrines and methods, to the abandonment of its intense activity, to the relinquishment of the grand enthusiasm for humanity that characterized Clement, Origen and their co-workers.
+He says:
-... they became dogmatists ... they lost the knowledge of God, of righteousness, and love, and peace.
+"Having no more Heathens to fight, they began fighting each other; ... they became dogmatists ... they lost the knowledge of God, of righteousness, and love, and peace.
 That Divine Logos, and theology as a whole receded farther and farther aloft into abysmal heights, as it became a mere dreary system of dead scientific terms, having no